 |Bachelor of Social Practice||7||Full-time for four years or part-time options available||Social worker, Childcare and protection social worker, Social worker in schools, Health/mental health social worker, Community developer, Family/Whanau worker, Social practitioner||February or July|

-We also work closely with community organisations around New Zealand and the Pacific.
-Organisations like te Waipuna Puawai, Safer Homes in New Zealand Everyday, the Problem Gambling Foundation and the New Zealand Federation of Voluntary Welfare Organisations have helped us develop our programmes.
+We also work closely with community organisations around Aotearoa and the Pacific.
+Our programme has been developed with the help of organisations like te Waipuna Puawai, Safer Homes in New Zealand Everyday, the Problem Gambling Foundation, and the New Zealand Federation of Voluntary Welfare Organisations.

 During your counselling training you’ll have access to audio-visual systems, dictaphones, and statistical software to use for research, and during your practicum.